 Sciatica begins when a herniated disk develops in the lower (lumbar) spine.
 The bones that form the spine remain cushioned and separated by round, flexible, and flat disks of connective tissues.
 As a disk starts getting worn down due to age or injury, the soft center starts to come out from that harder outer ring.
-A herniated disk puts a lot of pressure over the nerves surrounding it.
+A herniated disk puts a lot of pressure on the nerves surrounding it.
 And the pain is intense when it hits the sciatic nerve.
-So, before you book an online appointment for sciatic pain, read on to know a few facts about managing it.
+So, before you book an online appointment for sciatic pain, read on to learn a few facts about managing it.

 A range of medicines are used for treating sciatic pain.
 Some of the common oral medicines used are:

 - Over-the-counter pain-relieving medications like naproxen, ketoprofen, acetaminophen, ibuprofen, or aspirin